-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 The

-acceptFiles parameter can be used to restrict the type of file you want to accept.
-This should be in the form of a comma-separated list of MIME-types, although you can also use wildcards.
+acceptedFiles parameter can be used to restrict the type of file you want to accept.
+This should be in the form of a comma-separated list of MIME types, although you can also use wildcards.

 For example, to only accept images:

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.